-CD International has completed Concept and Scheme design for MEP building services for Palazzo Mall in Minsk.
+CD International has completed the Concept and Scheme design for MEP building services for Palazzo Mall in Minsk.

-Restoration of the half-built structure that has been standing on the prominent location on the North Western entrance to Minsk.
-It was taken by Chapman Taylor Architects and developed into of 50,000sqm four level retail centre.
+Restoration of the half-built structure that has been standing on the prominent location on the North-Western entrance to Minsk.
+It was taken by Chapman Taylor Architects and developed into of 50,000sqm four-level retail centre.

 Shopping and Entertainment Centre PROSPECT is one of the largest development on the left bank of river Dnipro in the capital of Ukraine.